tolitius/khadi/README.md

 {"message": "DNS Zone Record Created"}
 ```

-notice it used the zone uuid that we created earlier.
+notice `khadi` used the zone uuid that we created earlier.

 At this point this update script can be `cron`'ed / scheduled to run on the server with a dynamic IP address periodically to make sure Gandi always has the latest IP address for this domain.

 ## Check domain DNS records

-Besides login in to Gandi's dashboard and checking records there, they can be checked with `./check-records.sh`:
+Besides logging in to the Gandi's dashboard and checking records there, they can be checked from command line with `./check-records.sh`:

 ```bash
 $ ./check-records.sh example.com